NPDESTracker

 Findings don't fall through cracks.
 There's no crack.

-A deficient finding spawns a follow-up automatically — re-inspection date, assigned owner, photo evidence preserved on the original record.
+A deficient finding spawns a follow-up automatically, with a re-inspection date, an assigned owner, and the photo evidence preserved on the original record.
 If the finding escalates to a notice of violation or a compliance order, that record links back to the inspection that triggered it and stays linked through closure.

 • Deficient findings auto-create follow-up tasks tied to the site